-For a more complex discussion see What are the differences between "=" and "<-" assignment operators in \mathbb{R} ?2 and not a number it has to be placed between quotes.
+For a more complex discussion see What are the differences between = and - assignment operators in R?

 Here is a simple illustration: we'll place the word strawberry into an jar called jam.
-In order to do the job we need to use the "assignemnt" symbol <- that could be read as "assign.." or "place into" or "read in" etc. Since strawberry is a word we now have an R object called jam that contains the character string strawberry.
-In the top right panel in RStudio the new object is now listed as shown in figure 4.3.
+In order to do the job we need to use the "assignment" symbol <- that could be read as "assign..." or "place into" or "read in" etc. Since strawberry is a word and not a number it has to be placed between quotes.